For Performing Arts Groups

 Being a firm believer that one should be able to traverse both sides of the footlights, there might be possible conflicts of interest.
 As such, I have decided to adopt the following policies:

-- After working with a theatre company, I will not publicly review any of their shows for the next six months.
+- After working with a theatre company, I will not publicly review any of their shows for the next three months.
 For example, I last worked with Nam Hwa Opera in July 2018.
-This means that I will only accept an opportunity to review their shows from February 2019.
+This means that I will only accept an opportunity to review their shows from November 2018.

 - If I am involved in a particular production, I will not publicly review any show that is running before mine within the same month.
 For example, if I have a show that runs from 12–15 December, I will not publicly review any show that runs from 1–11 December.